rlridenour/jekyll-blog/_posts/2011-05-20-rats-and-roaches-live-by-competition-under-the.md

 comments: true

 ---
-<blockquote>Rats and roaches live by competition under the laws of supply and demand; it is the privilege of human beings to live under the laws of justice and mercy.</p></blockquote>
+<blockquote class="big">Rats and roaches live by competition under the laws of supply and demand; it is the privilege of human beings to live under the laws of justice and mercy.</blockquote>

-<div class="attribution">Wendell Berry</div>
+<cite class="big">Wendell Berry</cite>